-Denmark – Events of up to 50 people from 8 June are allowed.
-This applies to both indoor and outdoor gatherings, and it applies to both public and private events and there is a possibility that this number will be raised to 100 in July.
+Denmark – Events of up to 100 people are allowed.
+This applies to both indoor and outdoor gatherings, and it applies to both public and private events.
+(This was increased from 50 to 100 in July.)

 Spain – Spain allowed for business meetings and conferences for under 50 people from May 2020.
 Social distancing rules should still be maintained with a distance of 2-meters between individuals.